Burnout and Resilience

 Emotional volatility

-Feeling low motivation, optimism, purpose
+Low motivation, optimism, or sense of purpose

 Decreased sense of accomplishment